TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 ### Convert RepeatMasker output to GFF and then BED format

-Repeat GFF files were created from RepeatMasker output `.out` files using `rmOutToGFF3.pl` which is documented in the script repeats_to_gff.sh.
+Repeat GFF files were created from RepeatMasker output `.out` files using `rmOutToGFF3.pl` which is documented in the script [`repeats_to_gff.sh`](repeats_to_gff.sh).
 The `rmOutToGFF3.pl` script was obtained from utils folder of RepeatMasker and can be found on the [RepeatMasker GitHub repo](https://github.com/Dfam-consortium/RepeatMasker/blob/master/util/rmOutToGFF3.pl).

 Next, the output gff was converted into bed format: